Ville Husso

-Ville Husso (born 6 February 1995) is a Finnish professional ice hockey goaltender for the San Diego Gulls of the American Hockey League (AHL) while under contract to the Anaheim Ducks of the National Hockey League (NHL).
+Ville Husso (born 6 February 1995) is a Finnish professional ice hockey player who is a goaltender for the Anaheim Ducks of the National Hockey League (NHL).

 Playing career

 Husso started his career in the youth setup at HIFK in his hometown of Helsinki.
 He made his debut with the club's men's team during the 2013–14 Liiga season.
 He reached the Liiga finals with HIFK in the 2015–16 season, where they fell short to Tappara.
-Husso excelled with a SVS% of .927 and a GAA of 1.91 that season, while receiving the Urpo Ylönen Award as the Goaltender of the Year.
+Husso excelled with a save percentage (SVS%) of .927 and a goals against average (GAA) of 1.91 that season, while receiving the Urpo Ylönen Award as the Goaltender of the Year.
 He also competed in the Champions Hockey League with HIFK.